Connect Twilio to Portal (Staff Guide)

 Verify the Twilio number is SMS‑capable and that your account has sufficient balance.

-Some regions fail but others work.
+Some regions fail, but others work.

-Review local regulations / compliance (e.g., registration requirements).
+Review local regulations/compliance (e.g., registration requirements).
 Consider a region‑appropriate sender.

 We changed our Auth Token.